Content Creator: Definition, Tasks & More

 What is the difference between content creator and influencer?

-Content creators focus on creating and delivering content, while influencers use their authority in a specific field to influence opinions or behavior.
+Content creators focus on creating and delivering content, while influencers use their authority in a specific area to influence opinions or behavior.
 However, these roles often overlap.